I run a website design and online marketing agency located on Old Street, London named Hallway.

 After this I moved into a role with a London based conference organiser, where I had valuable experiences looking after and maintaining more than 30 active conference marketing websites at a time, all of which had a constant sales and marketing effort behind them.
 These were heavy duty sales tools that were driving the business forward.

 Following this, I then set up a website production business where I worked with local businesses requiring marketing websites to promote their services.
-I also had a contract with a funded startup to develop a custom local content syndication website, which was achieving over 100,000 monthly unique users within 6 months.
+I also had a contract with a funded startup to develop a custom local content syndication website, which was achieving over 100,000 monthly unique users and driving £000's in monthly affiliate revenue alone within 6 months.
 During this engagement, I ended up sourcing and negotiating office space, setting up the IT, and hiring a developer and copywriter.
-Somewhat removed from simply "website production", but it was here I developed my interest in commercial business operations and management.
+Somewhat removed from simply "website production", but it was here I further developed my interest in commercial business operations and management.

 In the years that followed, I focused my efforts on building my business into a digital agency designed to help businesses grow and realise their ambitions.
-I progressed from my home office to a various co-working schemes, and then took a private office lease in Watford.
+I progressed from my home office to various co-working schemes, and then took a private office lease in Watford.
 During this time I hired more than 20 full time staff, and countless more freelancers.

-In August 2016, I took the decision to move our offices to Old Street, London, and repositioned the business to serve clients that wanted to break out of the dreaded 3-year website "trash redesign cycle.
-The offering focuses on delivering continuous data-led website improvements on a monthly basis, complete with KPI dashboards, strategic consultancy and execution.
-This helps clients actually track the results of changes to their website, binning negative changes and iteratively building on top of successful changes.
+In August 2016, I decided to move our offices to Old Street, London, and repositioned the business to serve clients that wanted to break out of the dreaded 3-year website "trash and redesign" cycle.
+The offering focuses on delivering continuous data-led website improvements every month, complete with KPI dashboards, strategic consultancy and execution.
+This helps clients track the results of changes to their website, binning negative changes and iteratively building on top of successful changes.
 This was a key change, marking the latest chapter in the development of my career.